VinceNolan999/ms2-surfs-up-ireland/README.md

 ### Code Validation
 -  https://jigsaw.w3.org/css-validator/
-    - passed with no errors found.
-This document validates as CSS level 3 + null !
+    - 2 errors found, however these were in the bootstrap cdn.
+This document validates as CSS level 3 + null
 -  https://validator.w3.org/
     - all pages checked with no issues.
 -  https://wave.webaim.org/ - A web accessibility checker